thegetty/quire-docs/content/docs-v1/collection-catalogues.md

 abstract: "Learn how to publish a collection catalogue with Quire"
 ---

-Along with monographs, edited volumes, and serial publications, Quire is also designed with the publication of museum collection catalogues in mind and has a specific page `type` for them (See all page types in the [*Page Types & Structure*](/docs-v1/pages/#define-page-types) section of this guide.)
+Along with monographs, edited volumes, and serial publications, Quire is also designed with the publication of collection catalogues in mind.
+This can be achieved by setting `entry` as the `layout` value in the `.md` file's page YAML.
+For more information see the [*Page Types & Structure*](/docs-v1/pages/#define-page-types) section of this guide.
 Collection catalogues typically feature a page for each object, images of the object, information about it, and an essay or entry text.
 To publish a catalogue with Quire, you’ll capture object data, create the object pages, and then, optionally, display a list of the objects included in your publication.

 ## Capture Object Data

-Much like `figures.yaml` or `references.yaml`, all catalogue object metadata should be captured in a single `objects.yaml` file in the `data` directory of your project and then identified as needed in the different Markdown pages of your publication.
+Much like `figures.yaml` or `references.yaml`, all catalogue object metadata should be captured in a single `objects.yaml` file in the `contents/_data/` directory.
 Here is a brief sample of an `objects.yaml` file:

 ```yaml
 object_display_order: